TheSos/allegrojs/README.md

 ### What are the differences between this and original Allegro?

-Since the underlying system is completely different for jAllegro (Allegro used C and a bit of assembly inside too), there are a bunch of things that doesn't make sense for jAllegro, but there are new things that make perfect sense here, while they didn't back in the days.
+Since the underlying system is completely different for allegro.js (Allegro used C and a bit of assembly inside too), there are a bunch of things that doesn't make sense for allegro.js, but there are new things that make perfect sense here, while they didn't back in the days.
 As I will try to keep it as close to original as possible, not to break the feel, there are bound to be discrepancies, and I'll list them right here!

 * `set_gfx_mode` takes canvas id, and pixel dimensions as arguments.
 * `rotate_sprite` draws the rotated sprite centred, as opposed to top-left alignment